hansgundlach/SpeedRunAnalysis/README.md

 ![scaled_runs](figures/larg_scale_curves.png)
 *GPT-2 Large validation-loss training curves taken from the speedrun repository.
 Speedrun gains look similar at **124M parameters** and **1.5B parameters**, with slightly larger gains at small scales.*

-## The Future of NanoGPT and Training Progress
+## The Future of NanoGPT and Algorithmic Progress:

+ NanoGPT progress will not continue indefinitely.
+Speedruns and other tightly constrained algorithmic tasks eventually hit limits ([rubic cubes](https://www.reddit.com/r/dataisbeautiful/comments/1r2cfid/oc_evolution_of_rubiks_cube_world_record_solve/), [matrix exponent](https://en.wikipedia.org/wiki/Computational_complexity_of_matrix_multiplication#/media/File:MatrixMultComplexity_svg.svg)).
+But progress has recently sped up, and it seems entirely possible that trainging FLOP and sample efficiency could improve by several more orders of magnitude before plateauing, certainly if larger architectural changes are allowed.
+The benchmark measures kernel warmup, data loading, which may become more important as the benchmark timeframes shortens.
+Therefore in the future, in order to generalize, it will be important to measure FLOPs and sample efficiency rather than time per se.

-Other mechanisms besides training enhancement may become the dominant form of algorithmic progress.
-In particular, **inference-training (IT) scaling**—dramatically increasing inference compute while simultaneously reducing its cost through inference-side efficiency gains—could drive large improvements in benchmark performance without any change in training-time algorithmic efficiency.
+However, other mechanisms besides pretraining enhancement may become the dominant form of algorithmic progress.
+Inference scaling along with algorithmic inference progress offers a viable direction.

-I sketch this idea further in the appendix, but I think measuring and decomposing IT could become increasingly important, alongside RL training efficiency.
 I worked on another paper measuring inference-side efficiency gains [here](https://arxiv.org/abs/2511.23455).

-I also suspect that NanoGPT progress will not continue indefinitely.
-Speedruns and other tightly constrained algorithmic tasks eventually hit limits ([rubic cubes](https://www.reddit.com/r/dataisbeautiful/comments/1r2cfid/oc_evolution_of_rubiks_cube_world_record_solve/), [matrix exponent](https://en.wikipedia.org/wiki/Computational_complexity_of_matrix_multiplication#/media/File:MatrixMultComplexity_svg.svg)).
-But progress has recently sped up, and it seems entirely possible that the benchmark could improve by several more orders of magnitude before plateauing.
+I think measuring RL training efficiency, thinking/inference efficieny,  and organization efficiency at the level of socieity of agents will become more important metrics.
+Human history is more of a story of our organizational productivity changing rather than our biological learning ability and AI progress could follow a simliar trajectory.
+Nevertheless, understanding pretraining gains gives us some broader insights into AI innovation and these higher-level domains.

-For all its faults, I think NanoGPT provides an exciting view of innovation.
+For all its faults, NanoGPT provides an exciting view of innovation.
 Progress may be dominated by changes at the largest scales, but there are still remarkable lessons to be learned at the small scale.

 ## Appendix